YamanCool/Ableton_Live11_MIDI_RemoteScripts/README.md

 # Ableton Live 12.1 Beta

-1. Delete the old folder 'Platform_M' in the default User Library location:
+1. Delete the old folder 'Platform_M' in the default User Library location.

-Windows: \Users\[username]\Documents\Ableton\User Library
-Mac: Macintosh HD/Users/[username]/Music/Ableton/User Library

-3. Download the folder 'Platform_M' again and install it again in default User Library location.
+2. Download the folder 'Platform_M' again and install it again in default User Library location.